ProvableHQ/workshop/auction/README.md

 # Blind Auction

-An auction application written in Leo.
+A first-price sealed-bid auction in Leo.

 ## Summary